QBeukelman/TomTom-Hackathon-2022/README.md

 ### Day 1
 #### Mentor Check-in

 We were able to connect with our mentor but communication was fragmented from both sides.
+Later, on day 3, we were able to discuss our project in more detail with our mentor.
+He was not able to provide technical support, but was able to elaborate on TomTom's current situation and available technologies.
+Wherein, the mentor explaind the utility of map profiles, whcih fed into our PPOI idea.

 #### Brainstorming Session

 After analysing the core problem and available resources, our team shared possible solutions.
+We idnetified the follwoing core problems.

+- TomTom wishes to add value to the Automotive CockPit, which is not available on a mobile phone.
+Making the CockPit more attractive for drivers than their mobile phones.
+- With the TomTom map, POI's are too neumoerous, making them irrelevant.

-From this, two ideas were not elemenated:
+From this, two ideas were not eliminated:

 - Personal Points of Interest(PPOI), "A PPOI is not a place, but what you do at that location".
 - An application programming interface for third parties to query and add PPOIs.